 The Company leases premises for office under non-cancellable operating lease agreements.
 This lease has a tenure of 1 year.
+The Company applies the 'short-term lease' and 'lease of low-value assets' recognition exemptions for these leases.

 The future minimum rental payable under non-cancellable operating leases contracted for at the reporting date but not recognised as liabilities are as follows: